weka/setup-dlang/README.md

 ### DMD

 All DMD versions of releases and pre-releases since 2.065.0 on https://downloads.dlang.org/releases/2.x/ and https://downloads.dlang.org/pre-releases/2.x/ are supported.
-Be aware that with the `macos-latest` (that currently resolve to `macos-14`) runners, the cpu architecture is arm64 and because of this dmd doesn't work on them.

 DMD releases come with some extra tools like `rdmd` and `dub`.
 You are free to use them at your leisure.